Memorial to Homosexuals Persecuted Under Nazism: Controversies

 After the competition for an artist, which Michael Elmgreen and Ingar Dragset won, a discussion was held regarding the video, specifically whether to include lesbians kissing.
 Lesbians victimized under Nazism have not been documented, though there are instances recorded of lesbian pubs in cities like Berlin which were lost.
 The feminist magazine EMMA protested that the memorial should also be for persecuted lesbian women.
 As result of the discussion, the video will be changed every two years and will also show kissing lesbians.

-In 2008, the Holocaust survivor and historian Israel Gutman questioned its location near the Jewish Holocaust Memorial in Berlin.
-"The location was particularly poorly chosen for this monument," Gutman told Polish newspaper Rzeczpospolita.
-"If visitors have the impression that there was not a great difference between the suffering of Jews and those of homosexuals – exclusively German – it's a scandal."
-He explained that the German people "understood the immense scope of the crime of the Holocaust which they had committed, but this time, they made an error," because "a sense of proportion must be maintained."
+In 2008, the Holocaust survivor and historian Israel Gutman questioned its location near the Jewish Holocaust Memorial, as he felt the scale of the persecution of homosexuals should not be compared with that of Jews.